jcorporation/myMPD/docs/references/api/index.md

 ## JSON-RPC Id

+The json rpc is the combination of two numeric ids.

+1. Client ID: Generated on initial loading of the client, 6 digits
+2. Request ID: Incremented on each request, 3 digits, wraps around

-The webclient creates a random id on startup.
-This id is used for each API call and the websocket connection is bound to this id. myMPD uses this to send async responses to a specific client.
+The websocket connection registers the Client ID on the webserver.
+This registration is used to send async responses from the webserver to a specific client.

 ## Endpoints